777advait/mockup-api/README.md

 ### Known Issues

 - Works best with PNG images.
-- Design is not centered on the apparel

 ### Future Improvements/TODO

 - [ ] Upload the generated mockup directly to Azure Blob Storage.
 - [ ] Test and improve error handling and logging (if needed).
+- [ ] Dynamically enter the design on the apparel.